mohataher/arabic_big_corpus/README.md

 ## Introduction

 Text file containing big Arabic corpus.
 This file is inspired by [big.txt](http://norvig.com/big.txt) file by Peter Norvig.
-While his file is for English, [big_arabic.txt](arabic_big.txt) is the one for Arabic Language.
+While his file is for English, [arabic_big.txt](arabic_big.txt) is the one for Arabic Language.

 ## Sources